How to Create a Strong Password [And How To Stay Safe]

 There are lots of people who create a good password once and then use variations of it.
 This is also a relatively bad idea because if one of your accounts is hijacked, others can fall like dominoes.

 It is also considered a security risk to write down your passwords, especially on digital devices.
 If they are stolen, or hacked, you can kiss your accounts goodbye.

-How to Create a Strong Password? (and then remember it)
+How To Create a Strong Password?

 The best way to create a hard-to-crack password is to think of a sentence, which you can easily remember, and transfer it into code (Tip #1).
 This will prevent almost anyone from breaching your account.
 At the very least - it will massively hinder the process.